Understanding interest

 A full payment of the penalty is required for the election to be valid when the election is late-filed.
 If you have remitted the full penalty amount, provide the details of the payment with the election.

-For a late-filed PLOI election involving a partnership or tiered partnerships, provide amended partnership return(s) for each partnership affected by the interest income inclusion (T5013 and applicable schedules including amended Schedules 1 and 125) for each relevant fiscal period.
-In addition, in order to request a reassessment to report the interest income inclusion on the respective CRIC's Income Tax Return, the CRIC must submit an amended Schedule 1 and Schedule 125, and any other schedules that are affected as a result of changes to these schedules.
+For a late-filed PLOI election involving a partnership or tiered partnerships, provide amended partnership return(s) for each partnership affected by the interest income inclusion (T5013 FIN and applicable schedules including amended T5013 Schedule 1, T5013 slips and T5013 summary) for each relevant fiscal period.
+In addition, each corporate member of the QCP should submit an amended T2 Corporation Income Tax Return, Schedule 1 and any other schedules that are affected as a result of changes to these schedules.

 Paying the late-filing penalty